andrew/ultimate-awesome/README.md

 - [kubernetes-free-tutorials](https://github.com/labex-labs/kubernetes-free-tutorials) - Practice Kubernetes Free Tutorials | This repo collects 44 of free tutorials for Kubernetes.
 Kubernetes is the leading container orchestration platform.
 This Skill Tree provides a comprehensive learning path to master Kubernetes.
 Ideal for DevOps beginners, it offers a clear roadmap to understand.
 - [mysql-practice-projects](https://github.com/labex-labs/mysql-practice-projects) - MySQL programming projects with guided practice by LabEx.
 - [awesome-value-investing](https://github.com/learner-long-life/awesome-value-investing) - List of awesome resources for value investing, compounding wealth, and finding great businesses.
+- [awesome-interface-agents](https://github.com/lectrician1/awesome-interface-agents) - List of AI tools that can interact with user interfaces.
 - [architect-awesome](https://github.com/legendzhouqiang/architect-awesome) - 后端架构师技术图谱.
 - [awesome-segmentation-and-graph-method](https://github.com/LQY404/awesome-segmentation-and-graph-method) - This is a repository of the segmentation method and graph method.
 In the segmentation part, the instance, sematic, panoptic and referring segmentation are included.
 In the graph part, the representation learning, clustering and so on methods are included.
 We will update continue.
 - [keep-it-txt](https://github.com/manunamz/keep-it-txt) - Tip 25 - Keep Knowledge In Plain Text.
 - [CNT-Guide](https://github.com/mikeroyal/CNT-Guide) - Carbon Nanotubes (CNTs) Guide.
 - [Xaramin-Guide](https://github.com/mikeroyal/Xaramin-Guide) - Xaramin Guide.
 - [awesome-autonolas](https://github.com/N0xMare/awesome-autonolas) - The Autonolas Encyclopedia.
+- [awesome-pocketbase](https://github.com/narawira/awesome-pocketbase) - A curated list of awesome PocketBase resources ❤️.
 - [awesome-academic-phrase](https://github.com/nehSgnaiL/awesome-academic-phrase) - A curated list of academic phrases in research papers.
 - [awesome-opensearch-ai](https://github.com/o19s/awesome-opensearch-ai) - An awesome list of all things related to AI and the OpenSearch Project.
 - [awesome-aspire](https://github.com/odonno/awesome-aspire) - 🐝 A collection of awesome Aspire integrations and resources.